Schlumberger’s revenue by segment

 Schlumberger’s (SLB) Drilling segment witnessed the highest revenue fall of 20% in 1Q17—compared to 1Q16.
 Its Production segment fell ~8%, while its Reservoir Characterization segment fell 6%.
 In 2Q16, Schlumberger added Cameron to its product group following the acquisition of Cameron International on April 1, 2016.
 Schlumberger generated $1.2 billion on revenues from Cameron in 1Q17.
 Schlumberger accounts for 6.5% of the ProShares Ultra Oil & Gas ETF (DIG).

 In terms of geography, Schlumberger’s revenue from North America did better in 1Q17 compared to 4Q16—up ~6%.
 Its revenue from the Europe/CIS/Africa region fell 10% during the same period.

 Schlumberger’s segment margin analysis

-Factors impacting Schlumberger’s financial results
+Negative factors impacting Schlumberger’s 1Q17 results

 - lower multiclient license sales in the WesternGeco unit

 - reduced project volume and product sales in Cameron Group

 - seasonal activity decline in the Northern Hemisphere

 - continued pricing pressure on Schlumberger’s new tender awards